haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 **Screen sharing (Jump Desktop)**: I'm looking at the Mac's actual desktop, driving its actual shells.
 When git commits, it asks the Mac's local Secretive for a signature, and Secretive pops a Touch ID prompt on a laptop that may well have its lid closed, in a room I'm not in.
 My iPad can show me the prompt.
 It can't press a fingerprint through the glass.

 **SSH**: SSH has agent forwarding, which is almost the answer.
 With `ForwardAgent yes`, my client device's SSH agent (Secretive on the cheap MacBook, Blink's Secure Enclave keys on the iPad) becomes reachable on the main Mac through a socket that sshd creates.
-Signature requests travel back over the SSH connection to the device in my hands.
-That's exactly what I want.
+Signature requests travel back over the SSH connection to the device in my hands, which is exactly what I want.

 But naive agent forwarding has three gaps: